Coru89/tway/src/content/pages/services/websites.md

       negtively impact your SEO score in google.
     linkPath: ''
     icon: ''
-  - title: One size doesn’t fit all 📏
+  - title: "One size doesn’t fit all \U0001F4CF"
     summary: Many development agencies take the lazy approach of using the same technologies over and over again just because of their familiarity which is ofen a determint to project result.
 Before writing a single line of code, we take into consideration